spectrocloud/librarium/README.md

 ### Markdown Links and URLs

-The URL of a page will be composed of the file path to the page in context from the current file.
+The doc page URL is composed of the file path to the page in context from the current file.
 All references to a another documentation page must end with the `.md` extension.
 Docusaurus will automatically remove the `.md` extension from the URL.
 The file path is needed for Docuasurus to generate the correct URL for the page when versioning is enabled.